osu-cs290-f21/final-project-final-project-team-17/README.md

 This file lists everything we have yet to do for this project.

-**This site/application would be a simple recipe creator and storer.
-There’d be a “main page” that was a list of boxed elements containing any immediately identifiable information about each recipe, like cook time, image, name, etc. Each of these elements would then link to a separate HTML page on the site, created by the user, which would list the full extent of the recipe.**<br/>
+This site/application would be a simple recipe creator and storer.
+There’d be a “main page” that was a list of boxed elements containing any immediately identifiable information about each recipe, like cook time, image, name, etc. Each of these elements would then link to a separate HTML page on the site, created by the user, which would list the full extent of the recipe.
 ## 1.MAIN: UNFINISHED
 -  layout template (main)
 -  view for the index